Directed by: Nimrod Antal || Produced by: Robert Rodriguez, John Davis, Elizabeth Avellan ||

 I am glad that Predators, Robert Rodriguez’s latest fanboy-project, is not a total failure and yet another mark of shame on a once great franchise.
 However, that in no way warrants praise of Rodriguez’s and director Nimrod Antal’s work, because frankly, there’s nothing much else for which to congratulate the film.
 If all you can brag about your latest project is that “it was not a complete disaster,” there is still no reason why any of us should care about it.
 The fact that everybody seems to be using Paul W.S.
 Anderson’s Alien vs Predator (2004) and the Strause Bros.’
 Alien vs Predator: Requiem (2007) as benchmarks is incredibly sad.
 Given the influential heights that the franchise is capable of, we should have higher standards for Predators than the AvP flicks.
 The franchise deserves better modern standards.

-There is minor expansion of the source material, what with competing Predator tribes, a somewhat interesting yet altogether forgettable Pred vs. Pred battle, a couple new Predator weapons and tools, and a surprisingly memorable scene with “Predator hunting dogs.”
+The film provides minor expansions to the source material, what with competing Predator tribes, a somewhat interesting yet altogether forgettable Predator vs. Predator battle near the climax, a couple new Predator weapons and tools, and a memorable sequence with “Predator hunting dogs.”
 Other than those minor additions, Rodriguez’s project offers little franchise innovation or filmmaking prowess.
+This new movie feels like a collection of the franchise’s greatest hits in a remixed package.

 As a matter of fact, Predators comes across as an awkward and unsuccessful imitation of McTiernan’s original Predator (1987).
 Rodriguez seems to have plagiarized as many things from the original classic as he could, failing to remix or pay homage in respectful ways.
 Once again, we have a bunch of commandos armed to the teeth (plus… Topher Grace) in a jungle, an alien hunter (ok, hunters) starts to hunt them, picking them off one at a time until our heroes figure out how to outsmart them.
 Sound familiar?
 Hell, even the score is almost beat-for-beat the exact same as Alan Silvestri’s original music for 1987’s Predator.